-The primary aims of Phase 1 clinical trials are to determine the safety, tolerability and pharmacokinetics (PK) of a compound.
-Trials have historically been conducted in the logical sequence of single ascending dose, multiple ascending dose, examination of preliminary effect of food on exposure, and potential drug drug interaction, with assessments to determine the effect of gender, age, bioavailability and bioequivalence performed as necessary.
+The primary aims of Phase 1 Clinical Trials are to determine the safety, tolerability and pharmacokinetics (PK) of a compound.
+Trials have historically been conducted in the logical sequence of single ascending dose, multiple ascending dose, examination of preliminary effect of food on exposure, and potential drug-drug interaction, with assessments to determine the effect of gender, age, bioavailability and bioequivalence performed as necessary.

 Additional studies may be performed, including definitive electrocardiogram (ECG) investigations to thoroughly evaluate the QT/QTc prolongation potential of a compound, which can increase the risk of potentially fatal proarrhythmias.
 This blog will describe the different designs commonly used in Phase 1 clinical trials.

-- Single ascending dose - studies in which a small group of subjects receive a single dose of the compound in a clinical setting, usually a Clinical Research Unit (CRU).
+These are studies in which a small group of subjects receive a single dose of the compound in a clinical setting, usually a Clinical Research Unit (CRU).
 Close safety monitoring and usually PK assessments are performed for a predetermined time.
 If the compound is deemed to be well tolerated, and the PK data are broadly as expected, dose escalation occurs, either within the same group or a further group of healthy subjects, according to the approved protocol.
 Dose escalation usually continues until the maximum dose has been attained per the protocol unless predefined maximum exposure is reached or intolerable side effects become apparent.
 Additionally, dose escalation may be discontinued (or may proceed more cautiously than planned) if there is evidence of a supra-proportional relationship between dose and exposure, such that exposures at higher dose levels become difficult to predict.
 Studies usually include sequential groups in a parallel design for maximum exposure or are of a crossover design to provide more information on dose linearity.
-To minimise the effect of bias, subjects are usually randomly assigned to treatment using computer generated randomisation codes produced by Statisticians.
+To minimize the effect of bias, subjects are usually randomly assigned to treatment using computer generated randomization codes produced by Statisticians.
 Studies are usually placebo controlled to determine whether effects observed are due to the study drug or environmental conditions, and are often conducted in a single (subject) blinded manner to allow informed decision on dose escalation, with safety and PK data being available for investigator review.

-- Multiple ascending dose - studies are conducted to elucidate the PK and PD of multiple doses of the compound, again usually in a CRU.
+These studies are conducted to elucidate the PK and PD of multiple doses of the compound, again usually in a CRU.
 The dose levels and dosing intervals (ie, time between consecutive doses) are selected as those that are predicted to be safe from single dose data.
-Samples are collected and analysed to allow the determination of PK profiles and a better understanding of how the drug is processed by the body; with multiple dosing, a key part of the PK analysis is to identify if accumulation of the drug occurs.
+Samples are collected and analyzed to allow the determination of PK profiles and a better understanding of how the drug is processed by the body; with multiple dosing, a key part of the PK analysis is to identify if accumulation of the drug occurs.
 As for single ascending dose studies, dose escalation proceeds according to the protocol assuming strict safety and PK criteria are met.
 Dose levels and dosing frequency are chosen to achieve therapeutic drug levels within the systemic circulation that are maintained at steady state for several days to allow appropriate safety parameters to be monitored.
 It is usual for 2 3 dose levels to be studied, at and above the expected therapeutic dose level(s) to determine the ‘safety margin’ for repeat dose administration.

-- Food effect - studies are conducted to allow a preliminary assessment of how absorption of the compound is affected when administered after a specifically designed and standardised test meal, usually a high fat breakfast in the first instance.
+Food effect studies are conducted to allow a preliminary assessment of how absorption of the compound is affected when administered after a specifically designed and standardized test meal, usually a high fat breakfast in the first instance.
 Such studies are usually conducted following a crossover design such that the same subjects receive doses of the study drug on different occasions under fasted and fed conditions.
 In such studies, each subject acts as his or her own control such that the impact of intersubject variability is reduced.
 These studies are important as the results are likely to contribute to the wording on the label as to when drugs should be administered relative to food in order to increase, or indeed decrease, exposure.